Help Desk Manager Resume Format

 Skills Section

-Include 10–15 pertinent skills categorized for clarity.
-Combine hard skills (Ticketing Systems, Incident Management, Active Directory) with soft skills (Team Leadership, Customer Communication).
-This section supports ATS keyword recognition.
+List 10–15 pertinent skills categorized logically.
+Combine technical skills (Ticketing Systems, Remote Support, Network Troubleshooting, ITIL) with soft skills (Team Leadership, Communication, Conflict Resolution).
+This section is critical for ATS keyword hits.

 Work Experience

-This is the most important part.
-Present roles in reverse chronological order.
-For each job, list employer, position, dates, and 4–6 bullet points starting with action verbs.
-Quantify achievements when possible.
+The key section.
+List roles in reverse chronological order.
+For each position, include employer, title, dates, and 4–6 bullet points starting with action verbs.
+Metric-driven achievements strengthen impact.

 Example

-• Implemented knowledge base and self-service portals that increased first-contact resolution by 35%
+• Developed and implemented a new knowledge base system that increased first-contact resolution by 25%

 Education